Last Energy raises $3 million to fight climate change with nuclear energy

 The plan for implementation

 Over the past six months, the EIC engineering team has created a template for open source designs for building nuclear power plants.
 EIC favors standardized pressurized water reactor (PWR) power plants, which can produce 100MWe (megawatts electric) output to fit within project finance and timetable constraints.
 The plan is detailed enough for any utility to begin early site studies, plus or minus 20% cost predictability.
-And it’s abstract enough that site-specific engineering details can be added, with a $50 million dollar budget allocated per plant for such efforts.
+And it’s abstract enough that site-specific engineering details can be added, with a $50 million budget allocated per plant for such efforts.

 Going forward, the model will be continually refined and pressure-tested through EIC’s collaborations with the U.S. Department of Energy’s National Laboratories and other international and industry partners.
-The company will work with international utilities providers and is meeting with them now so they can adopt the open source template to deploy more nuclear power plants.
+The company will work with international utilities providers so they can adopt the open source template to deploy more nuclear power plants.
 EIC is targeting utilities, equipment vendors, reactor designers, investors, and governments, and interested parties can license the designs from the for-profit Last Energy.

 Last Energy aims to connect private capital with development opportunities around the world.
 The company currently has eight employees.

 “Anyone can download these files and immediately start nuclear development projects across the world,” Kugelmass said.
-“And we’re also publishing all the economics along with that, as well, to prove this really is the cheapest energy source and anyone can have it everywhere and decarbonize the grid in just a matter of a few years.”
+“And we’re also publishing all the economics along with that, to prove this really is the cheapest energy source and anyone can have it everywhere and decarbonize the grid in just a matter of a few years.”

 Part of the problem with nuclear energy is that the power plants eventually have to be shut down, and then you have to contain the reactor and store the waste.
-But Kugelmass believes the latest designs will have a much longer lifespan.
+But Kugelmass believes the latest designs will have a much longer lifespan than earlier plants.
 These simpler designs don’t carry as much technology risk, he said, and they can be built quickly enough to address the urgency of climate change.

 “We can’t wait 10 years to start decarbonizing the globe,” he said.
 “And this technology is robust and works now.
 It can be built [cheaply].”